nortikin/sverchok/docs/nodes/surface/extrude_curve.rst

 Parameters
 ----------

-This node has the following parameter:
+This node has the following parameters:

 * **Algorithm**.
 Profile curve rotation calculation algorithm.
 The available options are: